 Is the New York Explorer Pass worth it?

 Yes, it is!
-With the exception of One World Observatory, the NY Explorer Pass covers all major attractions.
+With the exception of Edge, the NY Explorer Pass covers all major attractions.
 It allows you to save money, stay flexible and spend whole days without sightseeing.
 Especially if you want to go to both the Empire State Building and Top of the Rock, the Explorer Pass is a good choice for you.

 Pros of the NYC Explorer Pass